Vermont GED Requirements

 Test-takers can register for, pay for, and take one (or more) of the GED subtests at a time.
 Setting up an account on the website GED.com is required to be able to register for the GED test.

 Kind Reminder: Onsego’s mission is to provide stellar online resources for your GED preparation.
-Although we aim to provide accurate information here, it is strongly advised to verify its accuracy with official GED sources to ensure the best preparation.
+Although we aim to provide accurate information here, it is strongly advised that the accuracy of this information be verified with official GED sources to ensure the best preparation.